ozencdurur/ozencdurur/README.md

 </div>

 ### :man_technologist: About Me
 Hello.
-I have been working on software development for over three years.
-As a result of these studies, I published a mobile game (Apple Cutter) and a PC game on itch.io (The Basement).
-I developed a website for Frontier Cocktail Bar.
+I have been working on web development for over three years.
+As a result of these studies I developed a website for Frontier Cocktail Bar.
 I continue my studies and constantly improve myself.

 <hr>